Power graphs of Moufang loops

 Recall that the generalized quaternion group of order $4n$ can be presented as $Q_{4n} = \langle a, b | a^n = b^2, a^{2n} = 1, b^{-1}ab = a^{-1}\rangle$.
-Viewing the generalized octonion loop of order $16$ as $M(Q_8, 2)$ with this presentation yields the power graph of $O_{16}$ presented below.
+Viewing the generalized octonion loop of order $16$ as $O_{16} = M(Q_8, 2)$ with this presentation yields the power graph of $O_{16}$ presented above.
 Note that the non-identity vertex $a^2$ is connected to all other vertices.
-This feature is the primary reason we are interested in generalized octonion loops in the context of power graphs.
+We will show later that generalized octonion loops are the only nonassociative Moufang loops with this feature.